Ballabhgarh

 Ballabgarh, officially Balramgarh, is a large town, nearby Faridabad city and a tehsil (subdistrict) in Faridabad district of Haryana, India, and is part of the Delhi National Capital Region or Delhi NCR.

 The town was founded by Raja Balram Singh, in 1739, who also built the Nahar Singh Mahal palace in the same year.
 Raja Nahar Singh (1823–1858) was the last king of the princely state.
 He was executed for taking part in the 1857 war of independence in 1858.
 The town of Ballabhgarh is only 17 mi from Delhi, and today lies on the National Highway 19, a major portion of historical Grand Trunk Road.
 It is connected to Faridabad and south-east Delhi by the Delhi Metro.
 Ballabhgarh is the fourth city in Haryana to get metro connectivity after Gurgaon, Faridabad and Bahadurgarh.

 Etymology

-The origin of Ballabhgrah State itself goes back to 1705 and Ballabhgarh town and fort were founded in 1739 by Balram Singh.
+The origin of Ballabhgarh State itself goes back to 1705 and Ballabhgarh town and fort were founded in 1739 by Balram Singh.
 Ballabhgarh is named after its founder the chief Balram Singh, who held the surrounding country as a feudatory of Suraj Mal of Bharatpur, built the Nahar Singh Mahal fort and palace in 1739.
 In 2017, the government announced the renaming of several villages and towns based on the requests from villagers, including a name change of Ballabgarh to Balramgarh.